james-dwan/Vivecraft_Spigot_Extensions/README.md

 ---

+# How This Fork Was Migrated to 1.21.7

+This fork was created to bring the original Vivecraft Spigot Extensions plugin up to date for Minecraft 1.21.7 (Paper/Spigot), following community best practices and extensive research.
+Our goal was to replicate the 1.20.6 functionality as closely as possible on the new version, while documenting all changes and challenges for future maintainers.

+## Migration Approach
+- **Systematic audit of all NMS (net.minecraft.server) access and entity casting.**
+- **Replaced all direct NMS casts with reflection** (using `getHandle()`), as direct casting is broken in Paperweight 1.21.7.
+- **Updated all NMS field accesses** using reflection and community-researched field names.
+- **Implemented robust error handling and logging** for all reflection operations.
+- **Removed all CraftBukkit imports** and replaced with Paperweight or Bukkit API alternatives.
+- **Tested and validated each change iteratively** on a live Paper 1.21.7 server.
+- **Documented every step, challenge, and solution** in detailed migration and research plans (see repo for `MIGRATION_PLAN.md`, `NMS_MIGRATION_PLAN.md`, etc).

+## Community Best Practices Followed
+- Used official Mojang, MCP, and Fabric Yarn mappings for NMS field research.
+- Cross-referenced with Paperweight documentation, Spigot/Paper forums, and Discord.
+- Adopted the community-standard reflection pattern for NMS access in modern Paper.
+- Maintained clear separation between Bukkit API and NMS code.
+- Documented all known issues and workarounds for future updates.

+## Key Technical Challenges
+- **NMS Reflection:** All NMS access now requires reflection due to Paperweight's changes.
+Direct casting from Bukkit/CraftPlayer to NMS types is no longer possible.
+- **Obfuscated Field Names:** Many NMS field names (e.g. for entity pose) are obfuscated and change between versions.
+We used community mappings and runtime discovery where possible, but some fields (like `Entity_Data_Pose`) remain unmapped in 1.21.7.
+- **Channel Access:** Successfully migrated Netty channel access for aim fix features using reflection (field `"f"`).
+- **Pose/Crawling Features:** VR crawling and pose override are currently broken due to inability to map the pose field.
+These are documented as known issues and will be fixed when a working mapping is found.
+- **API Changes:** Updated for new method signatures, inventory access, and entity goal selectors as required by 1.21.7.

+## Where to Find More Details
+- **Migration and research plans:** See `MIGRATION_PLAN.md`, `NMS_MIGRATION_PLAN.md`, `NMS_ENTITY_ACCESS_RESEARCH.md`, `NMS_MAPPING_RESEARCH.md`, `PLUGIN_ARCHITECTURE.md`, `TARGETING_CONDITIONS_RESEARCH.md`, and `VAULT_INTEGRATION_RESEARCH.md` in this repo for full technical details, research, and decision logs.
+- **Known issues:** See the 'Known Issues' section below and in the migration plans for current limitations and workarounds.

+**This fork is a community-driven effort to keep Vivecraft Spigot Extensions alive and working for the latest Minecraft servers.
+If you have suggestions, fixes, or mapping updates, please contribute or open an issue!**

+## Build System Modernization
+- **Migrated the build system to Gradle with Paperweight.** This enables smoother, more reliable builds and dependency management, and is the community standard for modern Minecraft plugin development.
+- **Automated builds and easier updates:** Using Gradle allows for automated builds (CI/CD), reproducible environments, and easier upgrades to future Minecraft/Paper versions.
+- **See the `build.gradle` and migration plans for details on the build setup and how to build the plugin.**

+---

 # Known Issues (as of 1.21.7-1.0.0)

 > ⚠️ **VR Crawling and Pose Override are currently broken in this version.**